kedarvartak/tle-eliminators/README.md

 ## The Scalability Architecture

 This solution is scalable as well, the backend was architected as a distributed system using a Producer/Consumer pattern, orchestrated by specialized job queues.
-This design ensures efficiency, resilience, and true scalability.

 ### The Components of the System